 What is Pleurodesis?

-Pleurodesis is a treatment option for pleural mesothelioma patients who aren’t eligible for surgery.
-This procedure can help treat pleural effusion or the buildup of fluid in the lungs, which is a common problem with mesothelioma patients.
+Pleurodesis is a treatment option for pleural mesothelioma patients who aren’t eligible for more aggressive surgeries.
+This procedure can help treat pleural effusion or fluid buildup in the lungs, which is a common problem in mesothelioma patients.

-A major symptom of pleural mesothelioma is the buildup of fluid in the pleura, located between the layers of tissue that line the lungs and the chest wall.
+A major symptom of pleural mesothelioma is the buildup of fluid in the pleura, which is located between the layers of tissue that line the lungs and the chest wall.
 Pleural effusion can lead to coughing, chest pain, and breathing difficulties.
-If left untreated, it may lead to infection or cause the lung to collapse.
+If left untreated, it may cause infection or a collapsed lung.

-During pleurodesis, specific medicines are injected into the chest cavity, between the lungs and chest wall.
-The medicine initiates irritation or swelling between the two layers, stopping the buildup of air or fluid by adhering the lung to the chest wall.
+During pleurodesis, specific medicines are injected into the chest cavity between the lungs and chest wall.
+The medicine creates irritation and swelling in between the two layers and adheres them to the chest wall, stopping the buildup of fluid or air.

-Pleurodesis may be used as a standalone treatment or combined with a procedure to drain air or fluid around the lungs, called a thoracostomy or thoracoscopy.
-The procedure is done in the patient’s own hospital room.
+Pleurodesis may be used as a standalone treatment or combined with another procedure to drain air or fluid around the lungs, called a thoracostomy or thoracoscopy.
+This procedure is done in the patient’s hospital room.
 If a thoracostomy or thoracoscopy is combined with pleurodesis, the procedure takes place in an operating room.